 - Thorough coverage options and exceptional policy management tools

 - Solid claims support and a 24/7 claims center

 - No rideshare insurance and a less intuitive mobile app

-Our Nationwide Review
+Nationwide Auto Insurance Review

 Nationwide promises to provide a diverse range of coverage options and efficient claim handling at a reasonable price.
 With a wide network of agents and online resources, Nationwide will help you customize your policy until you find the right match to suit your lifestyle.